Mónica Echeverría: Biography

 In 2016, Mónica Echeverría published ¡Háganme Callar!.
 In this autobiographical work, the author remembers with sorrow her privileged childhood and carries out an acid critique and without nuances of the "conversos" a group of young dreamers who divested themselves of their revolutionary ideas of the 60s to embrace the current neoliberalism.

-Marriage and sons
+Echeverría died on 3 January 2020 in La Reina, Santiago aged 99.
+Her last wish was to wear a red eyepatch in homage to the victims of the eye injuries in the 2019–2020 Chilean protests and a message reading mujeres por la vida on her chest, a Chilean feminist movement from early 1980s that fought against the Pinochet regime, which she was part of.

+Personal life

 She married in 1944 the architect and politician Fernando Castillo Velasco and they had five children called Carmen, Cristián, Fernando José (one of the leaders of the so-called community or sect of Pirque), Javier (who died in a car accident at the beginning of the 70’s) and Consuelo.

 Public life

 Monica Echeverria and her husband accepted an invitation of the University of Cambridge to join their teaching staff in 1973.
 The next they were at England, while Cristián and Carmen fought clandestinely against the dictatorship of Augusto Pinochet.
 They returned in 1978.

 During her time in the university, she became a fan of the theater and was the director of children's shows, writing pieces and, in 1955, co-founding the Teatro ICTUS.
 She stood out as director of children's theater and her most successful works were the serials of Quiquirico, El círculo encantado, Chumingo y el pirata de lata, Guatapique, Zambacanuta.

 As a writer she published her first book, Antihistoria de un luchador, in 1993, it took eight years for her to finish this 500-page biography of the unionist Clotario Blest.
 Others, mostly novels based on real characters, such as Violeta Parra or General Pinochet, followed this work.